paed01/node-effektif-api/README.md

 ### `authorized`

-Is emitted when a succesfull login was performed.
+The `authorized` event is emitted when a succesfull login was performed.

 The listener function will get `username` and `authorization`-token.